-On behalf of Kadish & Anthony Law Group posted in Contract Disputes on Saturday, May 23, 2015.
+On behalf of Kadish & Associates Law Group posted in Contract Disputes on Saturday, May 23, 2015.

 If you are creating a small business with a partner, or in the midst of running one with someone, you may not have considered the importance of a comprehensive operating agreement.
 After all, you and your partner(s) likely do well by just following your instincts and what you already know about the industry and the marketplace.